 Web applications do not require separate bundling or distribution and can be published online.
 They are accessible via the browser on your computer, smartphone, and tablet, and don't need to be installed via Google Play or the App Store.

-The drawback here is that a user cannot utilize all of their device’s functionality, for example, contacts, calendars, the phone, and other assets, which results in a limited user experience.
+The drawback here is that users cannot utilize all of their device's functionality while using the app, such as contacts, calendars, the phone, and other assets, which results in a limited user experience.
 In terms of app performance, native apps have the lead.

 3. Cross-platform apps

 As mentioned earlier, multiplatform apps are designed to run identically on different mobile platforms.
-Cross-platform frameworks allow you to write shareable and reusable code for the purpose of developing these apps.
+Cross-platform frameworks allow you to write shareable and reusable code for the purpose of developing such apps.